mnebuerquo/diaper-demo/abstract.md

 Error handling is like flossing.
 Everyone knows you need to do it, but not everyone does it consistently.
-This talk is focused on error handling in React with server-side rendering, so we'll talk about React, life-cycle methods, what happens in server-side rendering, what is hydration, and more.
+This talk is focused on error handling in React with server-side rendering, so we'll talk about React, life-cycle methods, what happens in server-side rendering, how hydration works, and more.
 Most importantly, we'll talk about the value of thinking through your error handling strategy.